airswap/airswap-about/contracts/delegate.md

 ## `provideOrder`

-Provide an order to the delegate for taking.
+Provide an order to the sender for taking.

 {% hint style="warning" %}
-The taker specified on the order must have authorized this contract to swap on its behalf beforehand.
+The sender specified on the order must have authorized this contract to swap on its behalf beforehand.
 See [Swap Contract](swap-contract.md)
 {% endhint %}

 ```java